 HISTORY OF MARDI GRAS

-Historically, Lenten fasting became mandatory, especially the abstinence from eating meat.
-While recommended by St. Athanasius, bishop of Alexandria in his Festal Letter III to his flock in Egypt in 331 AD, by the Middle Ages Lent was enforced throughout Europe, especially the forbidding of meat during the final weeks before Easter.
+Historically, Lenten fasting became mandatory, especially abstinence from eating meat.
+While recommended by St. Athanasius, bishop of Alexandria in his Festal Letter III to his flock in Egypt in 331 AD, by the Middle Ages, Lent was enforced throughout Europe, especially the forbidding of meat during the last weeks before Easter.

 What are the customs you observe on Mardi Gras?